oda-alexandre/conky/README.md

 ## CONFIGURATION

-Ouvrez le programme conky-manager et choisissez conky

-Vous pouvez modifier des options dans le fichier ~/conky/conky
+Open the conky-manager program and choose conky

 ## LICENSE